Carians: Greek and Roman Antiquity

+Indeed, the term barbarian was coined by Homer in reference to the Carians speaking an unintelligible language.

 Greek mythology

 According to Herodotus, the Carians were named after an eponymous Car, a legendary early king and a brother of Lydus and Mysus, also eponymous founders respectively of Lydians and Mysians and all sons of Atys.

 Homer records that Miletus (later an Ionian city), together with the mountain of Phthries, the river Maeander and the crests of Mount Mycale were held by the Carians at the time of the Trojan War and that the Carians, qualified by the poet as being of incomprehensible speech, joined the Trojans against the Achaeans under the leadership of Nastes, brother of Amphimachos ("he who fights both ways") and son of Nomion.
 These figures appear only in the Iliad and in a list in Dares of Phrygia's epitome of the Trojan War.

 Classical Greeks would often claim that part of Caria to the north was originally colonized by Ionian Greeks before the Dorians.

 The Greek goddess Hecate possibly originated among the Carians.
 Indeed, most theophoric names invoking Hecate, such as Hecataeus or Hecatomnus, the father of Mausolus, are attested in Caria.